Marine Johannès: Galatasaray

-On June 27, 2025, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).
+On June 27, 2025, she signed with Galatasaray of the Turkish Women's Basketball Super League (KBSL).
+Johannès won Best Play of the Season at the 2025-26 EuroLeague Women Awards Ceremony for a nutmeg assist made in a game against Sopron.
+She averaged 8.8 points, 2.0 rebounds, and 2.7 assists in 20.5 minutes during the KBSL regular season and 9.2 points, 3.0 rebounds, and 3.3 assists in Euroleague.

 WNBA

 Johannes went undrafted in the 2017 WNBA draft.
 She was signed in 2019 by the New York Liberty.
 She averaged 7.2 points in 19 minutes that season.
 She had a few high scoring games, including back-to-back career high with a 21 points game against Connecticut followed by a 22 one against Washington.

 In February 2020, it was announced that she signed a multi-year deal with the Liberty.
 However, because of the COVID pandemic, she opted not to play during the 2020 season and the Liberty suspended her contract for the year.
 She didn't play the 2021 season either because of overseas commitment, having both the EuroBasket and the Olympic Games to play that summer.

 On 8 June 2022, the Liberty announced that she would join the team for the 2022 season.
 She improved her career high in points by scoring 23 points in a loss against the Seattle Storm on 20 June 2022.

 In March 2023, Johannès re-signed with the Liberty.

 Johannès did not play in the 2024 WNBA season, focusing on the 2024 Olympic Games.

-On 21 March 2025, Liberty announced that they had re-signed Johannès for the 2025 season.
+On 21 March 2025, the Liberty announced that they had re-signed Johannès for the 2025 season.

+On 28 April 2026, the Liberty announced that they had re-signed Johannès for the 2026 season.
+She recorded a new WNBA career-high in points with 25 in a tight 98-93 win over the Washington Mystics on May 10.
+On May 27, she scored a career-high 7 three-pointers on 77.8% shooting from three in a win against the Phoenix Mercury.
+Johannès again improved her career-high on August 9 with 27 points off the bench, leading the team to a 111-71 win against the Las Vegas Aces.

+Unrivaled

+On June 29, 2026, it was announced that Johannès signed a multiyear deal with Unrivaled, the 3-on-3 basketball league co-founded by her New York Liberty teammate Breanna Stewart.

 National team career

+Marine Johannès played her first game with the senior French national team on 25 November 2015 against the Netherlands, where she scored 15 points.